 I ended up stumbling upon an armoire at the antique store where Love Grows Wild Market is, and even though this piece wasn’t an old antique, it had really pretty details, lots of storage, was in perfect condition, and seemed like the perfect candidate for a makeover.
 I’ll share the before and after and paint tutorial in the next blog post or two, but I absolutely love the way it turned out and the antique technique I used on some of the details!

 I should have known by now that going the DIY route and building my own bench would save me both time and money, and eventually I decided to stop my online shopping searches and draw up my own plans for a custom bench to fit the entryway.
 It was easy to build, cost a fraction of what I would have paid for retail, and I love that we were able to add another special and handmade piece in our home.
-I will be sharing the bench tutorial very soon as well, so keep an eye out for that!
+You can find the bench tutorial here.

 The antique mirror above the coat hooks has floated around the farmhouse in a couple different rooms over the last few years, but I ended up moving it back into the entryway to complete this space.
 There’s something about the contrast between the sleek matte black coat hooks and the aged decorative gold frame on the mirror that just feels right.